aarcher19/React-To-Do-App/README.md

 # ToDo App

 This is a simple ToDo App built using React.
-It allows you to add, manage, and complete tasks in a user-friendly interface.
+It allows you to add, manage, complete and delete tasks in a user-friendly interface.

 ## Features